 Sweden has a large public sector with ambitious healthcare, educational and childcare systems.
-In international terms, high income tax even at very low levels of income is a distinguishing feature of the Swedish tax system.
-This is due to very low basic allowance.
-Also, the highest marginal tax in Sweden, that is the percentage of tax paid on the last Krona of the tax base, is about 57 per cent and is applied at an, internationally speaking, low income level.
+Income tax and mandatory social security contributions are still relatively high in international comparison, but have fallen somewhat over the past decade.
+The highest marginal tax rate, that is the percentage of tax paid on the last Krona earned, is still very high though, about 60 per cent, and is applied at an relatively low income level.

 - Capital: Stockholm

 - Area: 450 000 km2 = 174 000 sq.mi.